 Leave them your card, let them know you have a list of people you think would be interested in their home and if you can further help them - here is your information.
 It’s smart to let them know you don’t want to take much of their time initially.
 Most importantly do not be pushy or too salesy, read their body language and adjust the conversation accordingly.
 They will not list with you if you come across with too much information.
 It may take a few stops of you were “in the neighborhood” or stopping by a 2nd time to invite them to one of your open houses in the area.
 Building rapport is a sure fire way to gain their trust and potentially land a new listing.

 Frequent websites like Craigslist and Zillow.
-Chances are, you might find quite a few people that are looking to sell their home there, who are doing it on their own and would love some help from an experienced agent, who is there to help not to “sell”.
+Chances are, you might find quite a few people that are looking to sell a home there, who are doing it on their own and would love some help from an experienced agent, who is there to help not to “sell”.

 First of all, beware the Do-Not-Call regulations.
 You don't want to get slapped with a fine for your attempt.
 Look for listings that say 'agents welcome' or something similar.
 Approach them helpfully, and try to gather potential buyers beforehand.
 If you can sway the seller in your first contact with them, you'll likely do better than an agent who makes empty promises.

 The best time to swoop in and save the day is when the seller is just about to give up.
 Keep an eye on listings that have been stagnating for a while, and place a helpful call or stop by to get their attention.
 While converting FSBO properties into listings takes patience, the payoff is usually good.

 Stand out from the competitors by being as charismatic and helpful as possible, and do your best to produce interested buyers.
 Once you have experience, you can show off your previously-FSBO closings to gain the seller's' favour.